Let’s picture a common scenario many businesses face.

 How to design your social media calendar for social media marketing success

 Building and managing a social media calendar is a big deal.
-At least, if you’re looking to get reasonable results from your social media marketing.
+At least, if you’re looking to get reasonable results from your social media marketing using project management.

 That’s simply because your social media calendar is where the goals are defined in terms of the work needed to achieve them.
 It’s where the rubber meets the road and your plans start becoming reality.
 Your social media calendar is where you define:

-- the posts you intend to be publish,
+- the posts you intend to be published,

 - the assets you intend to share,

-- the members of your team responsible for specific tasks in your process, etc.
+- the team members responsible for specific tasks in your process, etc.